 Tidy Up Drawers

 Before the school year starts, enlist your kids’ help to organize their clothes.
 Empty out their drawers and weed out anything too small or overly worn.
 Before replacing the clothes in the drawers, purchase a set of drawer dividers to create self-contained compartments within each drawer for items to live.
 Drawer dividers are the perfect solution to keeping T-shirts separated from the long-sleeve variety, and socks separated from underwear.
+Plus, get more tips for organizing drawers.

 Make a Weekly Checklist